top of page

 Teamleaders Dirk van Dessel (links) en Gilles Vermassen

-“After 28 years at BASF, where I gained extensive experience, I was eager to contribute to the realization of Project ONE,” states Dirk van Dessel.
+The project has attracted talented professionals.
+Dirk van Dessel, aged 54, previously worked at BASF.
+He shared his motivations for joining Project ONE: “After 28 years at BASF, where I gained extensive experience, I was eager to contribute to the realization of Project ONE,” states Dirk.
+He appreciates the scale and innovation of the initiative.
 “This project stands out in the Antwerp port area due to its scale and innovation.
-At BASF, I was part of an established operation, whereas at Project ONE, I have the unique opportunity to help build an ethane cracker from the ground up, achieving a 50% reduction in CO₂ emissions compared to the best European facilities.
+At BASF, I was part of an established operation.
+At Project ONE, I have the unique opportunity to help build an ethane cracker from the ground up.
+This innovation achieves a 50% reduction in CO₂ emissions compared to the best European facilities.
 Being part of this transformative future is invaluable.”

-Gilles Vermassen, who previously worked at the Gunvor oil refinery prior to its closure in Antwerp in 2022, reflects, “The collective dismissal was unexpected, but it opened new opportunities.
+Gilles Vermassen, 30 years old and previously employed at the Gunvor oil refinery, echoes similar sentiments.
+“The collective dismissal was unexpected, but it opened new opportunities.
 At 28, I was ready to take on a significant challenge.
 Project ONE attracted me with its scale and ambition: a state-of-the-art cracker designed to produce ethylene with an exceptionally low carbon footprint.
-Additionally, the transition of other Gunvor employees to INEOS made my decision to join feel logical.”
+The transition of other Gunvor employees to INEOS made my decision to join feel logical.”

 Sarens Deploys 2,500-Tonne Crawler Crane at INEOS Project ONE in Port of Antwerp